 Open shelves seem to be a farmhouse staple.
-Whether they’re in your kitchen to display your dishes and plants (check out my latest plant care post here), above your toilet to house your bathroom essentials, or even your dining room over your buffet to display all your special serving trays.
-Really, the possibilities are endless.
-The good news is that it’s super easy to make and doesn’t require a big budget.
+Whether they are open kitchen shelves to display your dishes and plants or (check out my latest plant care post here), above your toilet to house your bathroom essentials, and even your dining room over your buffet to display all your special serving trays.
+Really, the open shelving possibilities are endless.
+The good news is that they are super easy to make and doesn’t require a big budget.

 Basically, there’s really no wrong way to do open shelving.
 The key is to make them the same size as each other and the same size or slightly smaller than whatever they’re mirroring.
 If it’s above your buffet like mine, try and mirror the size of the buffet.
 If it’s the kitchen try and mirror the size of the cabinet it’s replacing or if it’s a large wall mirror the size of the cabinet below.

-The key is finding good quality material to make the shelf and hardy brackets to support your shelf. luckily below you can shop this post!
+The key is finding good quality material to make the farmhouse open shelves and hardy brackets to support your shelf.
+Luckily below you can shop this post!
 This post may contain affiliate links… thanks for supporting the brands that support this blog of mine!